Cleaning Fiber Optic End Faces: Contamination Sources and Cleaning Methods

 Written by Ben Hamlitsch, trueCABLE Technical and Product Innovation Manager RCDD, FOI

 An often overlooked item by people new to installing fiber optic cable runs is cleanliness.
-Now, I don’t mean to imply the vast majority of new installers have poor hygiene habits!
-What we mean is fiber optic cable runs are extremely susceptible to things that block light--especially at the very end of that run.
+Fiber optic cleaning is essential for optimal fiber performance.
+Fiber optic cable runs are extremely susceptible to things that block light--especially at the very end of that run.
 In fact, that is the number one reason for failed or poorly performing fiber optic installations.
 Dirt, oil, fingerprints or a combination of these on the end face of the fiber will potentially ruin your day.
-To make matters worse, if one of these dirty end faces happens to be plugged into a female coupler or piece of equipment it is actually possible to permanently damage the end face of the other fiber connection too.
-This can become a costly problem if not tackled with diligence.
+To make matters worse, if one of these dirty end faces happens to be plugged into a female coupler or piece of active optical equipment it is actually possible to permanently damage the end face of the other fiber connection and even damage the optical transceiver that the fiber is connected to.
+This can become a costly problem if not properly inspected and cleaned to ensure cleanliness.

 In this blog we will cover: